NLRB general counsel says private college football players are employees

 The board, in declining to assert jurisdiction, noted that the issue of college football players' unionizing affects both public and private institutions.
 And the NLRB has no authority over public institutions.
 So ruling in a case involving one private institution, the board suggested, would destabilize the competitive balance between public and private universities.

-In Tuesday’s memo, the NLRB’s general counsel stated that by not asserting jurisdiction, the board “expressly declined to resolve the issue of whether college football players are employees under the NLRA.”
-But, Griffin wrote, scholarship FBS athletes at private institutions “clearly satisfy the broad definition of employee and the common-law test.”
+In Tuesday’s memo, Griffin, the NLRB’s general counsel, stated that by not asserting jurisdiction, the board “expressly declined to resolve the issue of whether college football players are employees under the NLRA.”
+Scholarship FBS athletes at private institutions, Griffin wrote, “clearly satisfy the broad definition of employee and the common-law test.”

 In justifying its decision, the general counsel’s office argued that the athletes, like employees, work full-time hours during the regular season, receive “significant compensation” in exchange for their work, and can be “fired” from the team for poor performance or other factors.